 With the Safe Planet campaign we are working to demonstrate and visualize how toxins and chemical waste are affecting our bodies, as well as the planet.
 Our work includes showing people what is happening to our bodies with the Chemical Body Burden.
-There are at least 82 toxic chemicals that we all carry in our body.
-With Safe Planet we are working to understand where the chemicals come from, how they get in our bodies and how can we stop this from happening.
-We also work on persistent organic pollutants (POPs), plastic pollution, mercury pollution and e-waste.
-There is a considerable amount of scientific information about these issues and our task is to help the general public have access to it and then help them to understand how chemicals and hazardous waste are impacting our lives.
-Scientists rarely have the resources for outreach and often they don't have access to the public.
+There are at least eighty-two toxic chemicals that we all carry in our body.
+With Safe Planet we are working to understand where the chemicals come from, how they enter our bodies and how we can stop this from happening.
+We also work on persistent organic pollutants, plastic pollution, mercury pollution, and e-waste.
+There is a considerable amount of scientific information about these issues and our task is to help the general public access that information and help them understand how chemicals and hazardous waste are impacting our lives.
+Scientists rarely have the resources for outreach, and often they don't have access to the public.
 Art is a way to deliver the science of these topics in a way that people understand.

-In addition to illustrating science we are researching how creativity can create change.
-To that end, Art Dialogue is working with several United Nation initiatives on the formation of new Sustainable Development Goals that reflect the importance of arts and culture in this work.
-Our activities in UN conferences and other events is allowing us to articulate our experience over the years of farming and teaching at ArtMill into a model that can bring creative, local economies into a sustainable future.
-Working through art we are able get people excited about these ideas, light them on fire and then together create positive change.
-This is what I saw happening in the streets of Prague in 1989 and that energy continues to inspire me today.
+We aim to not just illustrate science but to research how creativity can create change.
+To that end, Art Dialogue is working with several UN initiatives on the expansion of Sustainable Development Goals that reflect the importance of arts and culture in this work.
+Our activities at UN conferences and other events allow us to articulate our experience with farming and teaching at ArtMill over the years into a model that can bring creative, local economies into a sustainable future.
+Working through the arts, we are able to get people excited about these ideas and to come together to create positive change.